JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 Here is what we'll have available on the first session.
 Please read over the

-# Beginner Level
+# Beginner level students

-For kids of any age that are totally new or have little exposure to programming and / or web development.
+For students of any age that are totally new or have little exposure to programming and / or web development.

 ## Tutorial / Workshop 1: Building your own web site